MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/03-implement-ci-cd-with-github-actions-and-iac-with-bicep.md

    echo $SUBCRIPTION_ID
    ```

 1. Copy the value of the Subscription ID returned by the second command and record it.
-You will need it later in this exercise.
+You'll need it later in this exercise.
 1. In the Bash session within the Cloud Shell pane, run the following command to create a Microsoft Entra ID service principal and assign to it the role of Contributor in the scope of the subscription:

    ```cli
    az ad sp create-for-rbac --name "devopsfoundationslabsp" --role contributor --scopes /subscriptions/$SUBCRIPTION_ID --json-auth
    ```

 1. Copy the entire JSON-formatted output of the command and record it.
-You will need it shortly.
+You'll need it shortly.
 The output should have the format that resembles the following text:

    ```json
    {